r-lib/devtools/README.md

-devtools started off as a lean-and-mean package to facilitate local package development, but over the years it accumulated more and more functionality.
-Currently devtools is undergoing a [conscious uncoupling](https://web.archive.org/web/20140326060230/http://www.goop.com/journal/be/conscious-uncoupling) to split out functionality into smaller, more tightly focussed packages.
+devtools started off as a lean-and-mean package to facilitate local package development, but over the years it accumulated more and more functionality. devtools has undergone a [conscious uncoupling](https://web.archive.org/web/20140326060230/http://www.goop.com/journal/be/conscious-uncoupling) to split out functionality into smaller, more tightly focussed packages.
 This
 includes: